syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-//The grid will get the focus at the 4th time of pressing the Tab key on the form this.gridControl.TabIndex = 4;
+//The grid will get the focus at the 4th time of pressing the Tab key on the form. this.gridControl.TabIndex = 4;
 {% endhighlight %}
 {% highlight vb %}
-'The grid will get the focus at the 4th time of pressing the Tab key on the form Me.gridControl.TabIndex = 4
+'The grid will get the focus at the 4th time of pressing the Tab key on the form.
+Me.gridControl.TabIndex = 4
 {% endhighlight %}
 {% endtabs %}